Dynamical System Analysis of a Five-Dimensional Cosmological Model: AN AUTONOMOUS SYSTEM FOR A HOMOGENEOUS UNIVERSE IN -DIMENSIONS

-where prime denotes derivative with respect to $N\equiv \ln a$.
+where the prime denotes derivative with respect to $N\equiv \ln a$.
 Making use of Eq.\autoref{eq:dimpar} we reduce the number of independent variables to two.
-In order to focus on the behavior of $\Omega_h$ and $\Omega_c$, we eliminate the dimensionless energy density parameter $\Omega_\rho$ of the five-dimensional fluid and obtain the system
+In order to focus on the behavior of $\Omega_h$ and $\Omega_c$, we eliminate the dimensionless energy density parameter $\Omega_\rho$ of the five-dimensional fluid and obtain the autonomous system as